harshit9693/news-dashboard/README.md

 [News Dashboard](https://news-dashboard-j886.onrender.com/)
 Preferable to use on the desktop

-use email : demo@gmail.com \
-password : 123456

 ## Login Instructions

 1. Click on the **Login with Google** button on the home page.
 2. Log in using your Google account credentials for easy and secure access.
+3. Or you can use \
+email : demo@gmail.com \
+password : 123456

 ## Table of Contents